California Dreamin'

 We had to make adjustments to the casting because we lost a lot of people.
 Some performers had to do double-duty by either taking on two characters (usually a main character and a bit-player or part of the ensemble) and the crew/non-performers were down to three – the executive producer, the stage manager, and me, the technical director.

-This meant we had to do all the other behind-the-scene tasks such as the coordination of technical requirements with local providers (c/o me), supervision of the set-up of lights and audio equipment (c/o me), supervision of the local crew (c/o me; and I’d usually meet them only hours before the show), and the preparation, transportation, and mounting of stage set, props, and costumes for each performance (c/o the stage manager with some help from the executive producer).
+This meant we had to do all the other behind-the-scene tasks such as the coordination of technical requirements with local providers (c/o me), supervision of the set-up of lights and audio equipment (c/o me), supervision of the local crew (c/o me; and I’d usually meet them only hours before the show), and the preparation, transportation, and mounting of stage set, props, and costumes for each performance (c/o the stage manager with some help from the executive producer whose main task was to manage the logistics of the international trip and the road tour within America).

 I really wanted to go, not just because I wanted to finally see the United States, but also because this opportunity would be a good experience and a training ground for a future media job.
 We were told that for us Communication majors (which was majority of the group), this theatre tour could be counted as our “practicum,” which meant we would receive academic credits.